Echo State Networks for Spatio-Temporal Area-Level Data: Background

 \subsection{Echo State Network}

 As described in \citet{mcdermott2017ensemble}, the fundamental architecture of an ESN is described as follows

-where $\boldsymbol{Y}_t \in \mathbb{R}^{n_y}$, $\boldsymbol{h}_t \in \mathbb{R}^{n_h}$, and $\boldsymbol{x}_t \in \mathbb{R}^{n_x}$ represent the output vector, the hidden state vector, and the input vector at time $t$, respectively.
+where $\boldsymbol{Y}_t \in \mathbb{R}^{n_y}$, $\boldsymbol{h}_t \in \mathbb{R}^{n_h}$, and $\tilde{\boldsymbol{x}_t} \in \mathbb{R}^{n_x}$ represent the output vector, the hidden state vector, and the input vector at time $t$, respectively.
 The matrices $\boldsymbol{W}_{out} \in \mathbb{R}^{n_y \times n_h}$, $\boldsymbol{W}_{res} \in \mathbb{R}^{n_h \times n_h}$, and $\boldsymbol{W}_{in} \in \mathbb{R}^{n_h \times n_x}$ denote the output weights, the hidden weights, and the input weights at time $t$, respectively. $\delta_0$ denotes the Dirac function centered at zero, $\alpha$ is the leaking rate from the previous reservoir state, $\nu$ is the scaling factor for $\boldsymbol{W}_{res}$, and $\lambda_w$ is the largest eigenvalue of $\boldsymbol{W}_{res}$.

 The hidden layer, often known as the reservoir computing layer, plays a crucial role in modeling temporal dynamics.
 The reservoir itself is constructed using the randomly sampled weight matrix, $\boldsymbol{W}_{res}$, which is scaled by its spectral radius, $|\lambda_w|$.
 This process creates a large pool of nonlinear transformations of the input signals, combining the scaled input data from the current time with outputs from the previous reservoir states.
 These transformations, or hidden states, are designed to capture the underlying dynamics of the time series.
+A fundamental aspect of ESNs is their reliance on the echo state property (ESP), which states that the reservoir state is driven by the past input sequence, rather than its initial state \citep{jaeger2002adaptive, lukovsevivcius2012practical}.
+In practice, the ESP is typically maintained by constraining the spectral radius of the reservoir weights to be less than one \citep{jaeger2002adaptive, lukovsevivcius2012practical}.